django/deps/accepted/0010-new-governance.rst

 power to veto individual changes or proposals.

-The Technical Board will also periodically request proposals for new features/ideas for upcoming release of Django, and maintain an archive of them.
+The Technical Board will also periodically request proposals for new features/ideas for upcoming releases of Django, and maintain an archive of them.